-At the very end of all of this, the festival concludes on Ash Wednesday with, yes, more celebrations and large community dinners all over the city.
+At the very end of all of this, the festival concludes on Ash Wednesday with large community dinners all over the city.

-Family fun: If you are there with the family steer clear of Zülpicher Strasse near the university, for the beer-drinking antics may be too much for some people.
+Family fun: If you are there with the family steer clear of the Cathedral and Zülpicher Strasse near the university, for the beer-drinking antics may be too much for some people.
 Join the crowd shouting for “Kamelle” (sweets) and “Strüßjer” (roses and kisses).
 Be like a German and bring a bag to take all the sweets home.

 Kiss away: Kissing is a german custom throughout the festivities, especially on Thursday, when the women take over and run the show.
 What is known as a “Bützchen” can be a fleeting peck on the cheek or an energy-filled kiss, which is an expression of carnival high spirits and fun.